MarBifrost/my_django_project/README.md

 # Models

 Order Model
-The order model represents an order placed by a user.
-It includes fields for:
+The order model represents two tables: Products and Categories.
+- Table Product includes fields for:
-- Id - a UUID field serving as the primary key
+- name - a char field for the product name
-- Product - a char field for the product name
+- price - an int field for the product price
-- name - A char field for user's first name
+- expiry_date - A date field for product's expiration date
 - last_name -  A char field for user's last name
-- phone -  a char field for a user's phone number
+- category -  a ForeignKty field for connection with Category table
-- shipping_address: A char field for the fhipping address
+- photo: A VersatileImage field, which represents image's URL from the specific folder

 # Views